Azure-Samples/azure-python-labs/9-azure-web-apps/README.md

 ### Login with Azure CLI

-Log in to azure using the `az login` command.
+Log in to Azure using the `az login` command.
 This will open a browser window where you can authenticate.
 [See az login](https://docs.microsoft.com/cli/azure/reference-index?view=azure-cli-latest#az-login).

 Choose the subscription you will use with the `az account set --subscription` command.
 You will only need to do this if you have more than one Azure subscription.
 [See az account](https://docs.microsoft.com/cli/azure/account?view=azure-cli-latest#az-account-set).